jtebbens/Homewizard-Energy/readme.txt

-This app let's you connect your HomeWizard Energy to Homey.
+This app let's you connect your HomeWizard Energy wifi dongle to Homey.